 Adjust the focus control to sharpen the image.
 Now slowly adjust the brightness control and remove your hand from the control from time to time to see the actual effect (the proximity of your hand to the impedance and voltage in this area produces a modification to the circuit which will be noted when you remove your hand).
-Check your final setting by ensuring there is still an adequate range of control available.
+Check your final setting by ensuring there is still an adequate range of control available with the external contrast knob.